 This is a little more complex and requires a little more "homework".
 Try to understand your movements and how you can play with it in terms of time.
 This will make you more conscious about your movements and potentially more precise.
 It will also allow you to be more creative in the long run.

 Side note: this is an important thing for musicians who are starting to dance.
-Many people get surprised to notice that many musicians can have a hard time dancing on the beat.
+Many people get surprised to notice that some musicians have a hard time dancing on the beat.
 The reason for that is that a rational understanding of the music doesn't translate directly to a bodily understanding of the music.
-As anybody else, musicians need to learn how to represent the rhythm with their full bodies and develop the motor coordination to do so.
+Like anybody else, musicians need to learn how to represent the rhythm with their full bodies and develop the motor coordination to do so.

 7 - Practice new movements to a beat.

-As soon as you learn a new movement, do it in time!
+Learning new moves is a great thing, but it’s essential to do them in time to the music!
 Condition your body to execute movements in a rhythmic way.
-You can do it very slow if you want until you develop proper technique, but avoid practicing new movements completely out of time.
+When practicing, you can do it very slowly if you want until you develop proper technique, but while dancing, avoid practicing new movements if you can’t do them in time.

 8 - Be confident.